 FIL Life fulfils the obligations of the prudent person principle as set out in Article 132 of the Solvency II Level 1 Directive.
 The business is almost exclusively long-term unit-linked business, with policyholders selecting their own investments, often with the assistance of pension consultants, under the rules and criteria permitted by FIL Life, and the Permitted Links Regulations.
-As a result there is no need for asset liability management.
+As a result, there is no need for asset liability management.

-In order to ensure that FIL Life retains a capital surplus, the Capital Policy sets out the maintenance of a buffer over and above the solvency capital requirement.
+To ensure that FIL Life retains a capital surplus, the Capital Policy sets out the maintenance of a buffer over and above the Solvency Capital Requirement (SCR).
 FIL Life invests its surplus assets in low risk investments, typically cash and liquidity funds.